Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 # Parameter Configuration of Our Experiments
 The following parameters were used: maximum iteration ($M=2000$), population size (set of potential attack paths) ($N=2000$), mutation probability ($m_p=0.2$), mutation rate ($m_r=0.2$), and weight factor ($Wf=0.001$).
 The available security budgets for the defenders were $S_1=1$, $S_2=0.75$, and $S_3=0.5$.
 We underscore that our proposed defense strategies are effective regardless of the security budget, as demonstrated in our evaluation experiments.
 For the behavioral defender, the behavioral level ($a$) was set to 0.5.
 All experiments were performed using Java language (JDK 17) on a machine equipped with an Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz (12 CPUs), and 16384MB RAM.

-# Comparison of GeniGraph and baseline systems on all datasets
+# Comparison of GeniGraph and baseline systems on all datasets.
 The row "Measurements" show the relative difference $RD$ of the fitness score corresponding to fitness function $F_1$, and the relative difference of the expected cost $CR$ for all defense scenarios.
 The larger $RD$ and $CR$, the better the defense method with significance level equals 0.05 for the Friedman test.

 1) Top-1 attack path.